 Instructions

-- While the oil is being infused with the garlic on the stove, prepare the bread crumb mixture on a large plate.
-Combine the bread crumbs, parmesan cheese, garlic powder, Italian seasoning, lemon zest, and salt and pepper.
-(This step is where you can be creative if you want - add some cayenne or crushed red pepper; skip the Italian seasoning and go for cumin and chili powder or try rosemary or oregano or basil; eliminate the parmesan cheese or use romano or asiago instead)
+- Mix your bread crumb mixture (bread crumbs, parmesan cheese, garlic powder, dried or fresh herbs, lemons zest and salt and pepper) in a plate or bowl or tray so you can dip the chicken in the mixture.
+(This step is where you can be creative - add some cayenne or crushed red pepper; skip the Italian seasoning and go for cumin and chili powder or try rosemary or oregano or basil; eliminate the parmesan cheese or use romano or asiago instead)

-- Bake at 325 convect or 350 regular for about 20 minutes convect, 30 minutes regular (exact time will depend on thickness of chicken pieces and the temperature of your particular oven)
+- Bake at 325 convect or 350 regular bake for about 20 minutes convect, 30 minutes regular (exact time will depend on thickness of chicken pieces and the temperature of your particular oven - tenders will cook the most quickly).
+Optionally, a quick 1 or 2 minutes under the broiler can give you an extra extra crispy top.

 - Right before serving, squeeze some lemon juice on the chicken from the lemon you zested.